(Buy it HERE)

 Okay, one more petty little thing before I give my final rating–who designed this cover?
 Why is it so ugly?
 It gets props for not whitewashing the main characters but what in the 5 minute Photoshop shenanigans is this design?
 I tried my best to take a nice picture but gave up when I realized it doesn’t look any better in color.
 It’s petty, but this cover really put me off.
 ANYWAY…

 3 grudging stars and a bucket of ice water over the head to Odd One Out.

-If you want to see a list of Pride month reads, click HERE.
+If you want to see a list of my other Pride month reads, click HERE.

 Also, thanks for reading!
 This blog has an affiliate relationship with Bookshop, an online book shop that supports indie bookstores and authors.
 I earn a commission from any clicks or purchases via links on this blog.
 Peace!